 Caster sugar for sprinkling

-Rub the butter and sugar together with your hands and then lightly rub in the flour and the cinnamon (I do this in stages to avoid a flour cloud in the kitchen).
+Rub the butter and sugar together with your fingers or using a food mixer.
+Then lightly rub in the flour and the cinnamon with a wooden spoon (I do this in stages to avoid a flour cloud in the kitchen).
 Add the raisins and mix through the dough.

-Shortbread can be a tricky beast, I baked this batch for 35 minutes, but from about 20 minutes you want to be keeping an eye on it.
+Shortbread can be a tricky beast, you don’t want your shortbread to brown, it needs to be pale in not over-baked.
+It’s tricky to see these shortbreads brown as the cinnamon makes them darker to begin with.
 Different ovens cook differently and I’ve found different butters behave differently too.
 So it’s best to keep having a peek.
-You want it to still be pale but cooked through.
-You don’t want to dry it out either.
+You want it to still be pale, but cooked through.
+You don’t want to dry it out and over-bake either.

 Try if you can (I failed) not to gobble one down while they’re still hotter than the surface of the sun.
 Once cool, enjoy with a streaming mug of tea.
-Or gin.
-Either works for me.
 They can happily be stored in an airtight tin for a few days, if they last that long.

-The shortbreads were a massive hit, they were loved by all.
+These shortbreads were a massive hit, they were loved by all.
 I was cautious with the cinnamon as not everyone likes it.
-I think next time I’d put maybe 5 teaspoons of cinnamon in instead of 3.
-If you’re not sure how much you want to add you can always taste the raw dough and add more if you think it needs it.
+I think next time I’d put more cinnamon, but it depends how much of a fan of this spice you are.
+If you’re not sure how much you want to add, you can always taste the raw dough and add more if you think it needs it.